 The most important thing here is to turn mouse acceleration OFF.

-As you can see “Raw Input” in turned ON.
+As you can see “Raw Input” is turned ON.
 This means that it ignores Windows mouse settings.
 Why use raw input you then might ask?
-Well I just recommend it as a safety feature, if you by a mistake change some Windows mouse settings, your in-game mouse settings will still work.
+Well, I just recommend it as a safety feature, if you by a mistake change some Windows mouse settings, your in-game mouse settings will still work.

 You can also archive these settings by console commands.
 I use the following settings in my autoexec.cfg:

 m_customaccel_exponent “0” //Acceleration Amount

 m_mousespeed “0” //Windows mouse acceleration off